 TV Everywhere, which allows cable customers to watch their favorite shows on multiple devices, has actually been available for several years.
 In fact, many current cable customers may not even know their provider has TV Everywhere functionality available.
 TV Everywhere is quickly evolving into an even bigger boon for customers as providers expand their content offerings — another reason for media-loving families to renew their cable service.

-Streaming TV from cable and Internet providers gaining steam
+Streaming TV from cable and internet providers gaining steam

 While those customers that have already made the switch enjoy the ability to stream tons of content on-the-go, a large section of the population is still in the dark about the numerous perks that TV Everywhere has to offer.
-This trend seems to be on the turn around, however.
-FreeWheel Video Monetization Report also pointed out that awareness of TV Everywhere features among cable customers went up by 50 percent in the month of January alone.
-Advertisements targeting new cable customers will likely begin to shift greater focus toward multi-device functionality now that the feature has become a growing draw for subscribers.

 Major networks and broadcasters alike expanding their services